 But what you really have to give Sophos credit for is that they stuck to the idea and vision of the new firewall operating system back then, despite a lot of criticism.
 They even admitted on stage a little later at a partner conference in Lisbon that v15 was really bad! 👏

-After more than a year of advising everyone against SFOS and recommending UTM, we dared to try again with the release of v16 in October 2016.
+After more than a year of advising everyone against SFOS and recommending UTM, we took another stab at it with the release of v16 in October 2016.
 The further development could be evaluated as positive.
-We quickly ventured into smaller projects and things got better with each new update.
-Confidence in the system grew steadily and even before SFOS v17 was released, XG Firewall became our standard for new projects.
+We quickly ventured into smaller projects and with each new update it got better.
+Confidence in the system grew steadily and even before SFOS v17 appeared, XG Firewall became the standard for new projects.

 Migrations from UTM to SFOS

 Since mid-2017, we have not implemented a single project with UTM to date and will not do so again.
-The last three years we were busy migrating firewalls with the UTM OS to SFOS.
-Today, we have reached the point where we are using SFOS for over 95% of our customers that we actively support.
+For the last three years, we have been busy migrating firewalls running the UTM OS to SFOS.
+Today, we have reached the point where we are using SFOS for more than 95% of the customers we actively serve.

 Every now and then I still log on to a UTM to support individual customers.
-But the system has become alien to me and I miss the possibilities of SFOS.
+But the system has become strange to me and I miss the possibilities of SFOS.

-If you look at the version history of the two operating systems over the last few months, you will see that SFOS is constantly evolving, while UTM has stood still.
+If you look at the version history of the two operating systems over the last few months, you will see without discussion that SFOS is constantly developing, while UTM has stood still.
 This is hardly surprising, because Sophos is also only blowing one horn in its marketing.
-The UTM is actually dead and the SFOS is touted as the next generation firewall.
-In several blogposts and podcasts we have already speculated when Sophos will stop supporting the UTM.
-For the security vendor itself, there still seems to be plenty of reasons to keep the UTM alive.
-However, when we look at our customer landscape, the time has come for us personally and also economically to say goodbye and no longer offer UTM support by the end of 2021 at the latest.
+The UTM is actually dead and the SFOS is touted as the Next Generation Firewall.
+In several blogposts and podcasts, we have already speculated when Sophos will discontinue support for the UTM.
+For the security manufacturer itself, there still seems to be enough reasons to keep the UTM alive.
+If we look at our customer landscape, on the other hand, the time has come for us personally and also economically to say goodbye and to stop offering UTM support by the end of 2021 at the latest.

-We only want to concentrate on one firewall operating system and preferably on the one that has a future.
-For those who still need UTM support after that, you can contact Sophos directly with "Premium Support" or we will open the tickets for you.
-But there is no direct support based on our expertise anymore.
+We would like to focus on only one firewall operating system and preferably the one that has a future.
+For those who still need UTM support after that, you can contact Sophos directly with “Premium Support” or we will open the tickets for you.
+However, direct support based on our expertise is no longer available.

 - Is it possible to migrate from UTM to SFOS?

 - There is no update button.
-However, you can still install the SFOS on the SG Appliance and take over the license for free.
-We have also written a manual for this: Install Sophos XG Firewall OS on a SG Appliance
+You can still install the SFOS on the SG Appliance without any problems and take over the license for free.
+We have also written a tutorial about this: Installing SFOS on an SG Appliance

 - Is it possible to import the UTM configuration to SFOS?

 - SFOS is a new operating system.
-There is a migration wizard that converts parts of the configuration for SFOS.
-However, a lot of things still have to be set up from scratch afterwards.
+There is a migration wizard which converts parts of the configuration for SFOS.
+However, some things still have to be reset from scratch afterwards.

 - Do you offer help with a migration?

-- We already have several "UTM to SFOS migrations" behind us.
-We can support you with pleasure.
+- We have already done several “UTM to SFOS migrations”.
+We can gladly assist you with this.

-- What will happen to the UTM operating system?
+- What will become of the UTM operating system?

-- The UTM system will continue to run at least until January 2024, but development will not really continue.
-With v9.8, the new hardware is still supported, but that's probably it.
+- The UTM system will continue to run, at least until January 2024.
+However, the development does not really go further.
+With v9.8, the new hardware is still supported, but that’s probably it.

-If you haven't looked into the SFOS at all, I can recommend the article 7 reasons why the XG Firewall (SFOS) is better than the UTM.
+If you haven’t looked into the SFOS at all, I can recommend you the article 7 reasons why the XG Firewall (SFOS) is better than the UTM recommended.